Luz8073/Auto-Shutdown/README.md

 # Auto-Shutdown
-A simple auto shutdown script that triggers once you reach below a certain download rate.
+A simple auto shutdown script that triggers once you reach below a certain download speed (linux only)